William Swainson: Classification

-In 1819, William Sharp Macleay had published his ideas of the Quinarian system of biological classification, and Swainson soon became a noted and outspoken proponent.
-The Quinarian System fell out of favour, giving way to the rising popularity of the geographical theory of Hugh Edwin Strickland.
-Swainson was overworked by Dionysius Lardner, the publisher of the Cabinet Cyclopaedia and both Swainson and Macleay were derided for their support of the Quinarian system.
+In 1819, William Sharp Macleay published his ideas of the Quinarian system of biological classification, and Swainson soon became a noted and outspoken proponent.
+The Quinarian system later fell out of favour, giving way to the rising popularity of the geographical theory of Hugh Edwin Strickland.
+Swainson was overworked by Dionysius Lardner, the publisher of the Cabinet Cyclopaedia, and both Swainson and Macleay were derided for their support of the Quinarian system.
 Both proponents left Britain; Swainson emigrated to New Zealand and Macleay to Australia.
-An American visiting Australasia in the 1850s heard to his surprise that both Macleay and Swainson were living there, and imagined that they had been exiled to the Antipodes. 'for the great crime of burdening zoology with a false though much laboured theory which has thrown so much confusion into the subject of its classification and philosophical study'.D.
+An American visiting Australasia in the 1850s heard to his surprise that both Macleay and Swainson were living there, and imagined that they had been exiled to the Antipodes 'for the great crime of burdening zoology with a false though much laboured theory which has thrown so much confusion into the subject of its classification and philosophical study'.D.
 Knight (1986) Ordering the World: A History of Classifying Man.
 Burnett Books.
 London.

 New Zealand estate

-In 1839, he became a member of the committee of the New Zealand Company and of the Church of England committee for the appointment of a bishop to New Zealand, bought land in Wellington, and gave up scientific literary work.
+In 1839, Swainson became a member of the committee of the New Zealand Company and of the Church of England committee for the appointment of a bishop to New Zealand, bought land in Wellington, and gave up scientific literary work.
 He married his second wife, Anne Grasby, in 1840.
 He was apparently the first Fellow of the Royal Society to move to New Zealand.
 He was later made an honorary Fellow of the Royal Society of Tasmania.

-Together with most of his children from his first marriage, they sailed for New Zealand in the Jane, reaching Wellington, in the summer of 1841.
+Together with most of his children from his first marriage, they sailed for New Zealand in the Jane, reaching Wellington in the summer of 1841.
 The trip was not without incident, as the boat suffered damage en route and was in such a poor state that there was legal action on arrival.
-He purchased 1100 acre in the Hutt Valley from the New Zealand Company, and established his estate of "Hawkshead".
-Not coincidentally, this name was shared by an ancestral home in Hawkshead, Lancashire, of the Swainson family, which was the birthplace of Isaac Swainson.
-After a few months, this estate was claimed by a Māori chief, Taringakuri, which led to years of uncertainty and threat.
-He was an officer in a militia against in the Māoris in 1846.
-During these times he was largely dependent on his half pay.
+Swainson purchased 1100 acre in the Hutt Valley from the New Zealand Company, and established his estate of "Hawkshead".
+Not coincidentally, this name was shared by an ancestral home of the Swainson family in Hawkshead, Lancashire, which was the birthplace of Isaac Swainson.
+After a few months, the New Zealand estate was claimed by a Māori chief, Taringakuri, which led to years of uncertainty and threat.
+He was an officer in a militia against the Māoris in 1846.
+During these times he was largely dependent on his half-pay.

 Botanical studies in Australia

-In 1851, Swainson sailed to Sydney and he took the post of Botanical Surveyor in 1852 with the Victoria Government, after being invited by the Lieutenant-Governor Charles La Trobe to study local trees.
-He finished his report in 1853 in which he claimed a grand total of 1520 species and varieties of Eucalyptidae.
+In 1851, Swainson sailed to Sydney and took the post of Botanical Surveyor with the Victoria Government in 1852, after being invited by Lieutenant-Governor Charles La Trobe to study local trees.
+He finished his report in 1853 in which he claimed a grand total of 1,520 species and varieties of Eucalyptidae.
 He identified so many species of Casuarina that he ran out of names for them.